adelbennaceur/self-driving-car-simulation/README.md

 # self-driving-car-simulation
-Self driving car simulation using hte provided simulator by Udacity.The goal of this project is to make a car drive autonomously using  a deep learning approach by feeding an input image to a neural network and predicting the steering angle.
+Self driving car simulation using Udacity.The goal of this project is to make a car drive autonomously using a deep learning approach by feeding an input image to a neural network and predicting the steering angle.

 ## Code structure:
 * [`main.py`](https://github.com/adelbennaceur/self-driving-car-simulation/blob/master/main.py) : contains the script to train the neural network.